Hepi34/CUEORGBPlugin/README.md

 * Please add the same changes to settings.json as well.
 Everything minus the name and the InheritDefault should be the same for both files.
 The OpenRGB settings at the top of settings.json shouldn't be changed.
 See the screenshot below for an example configuration of settings.json.
 * ![JSON](/screenshots/settings_json.png)

+# Current bugs
+* Colors and effects can only be individually set on 2 devices.
+Every device over 2 devices will follow the lighting sync effect(s).
+I assume that it is necessary to alter the CreadeDeviceInfo method to create devices with the other deivce types.
+* It is currently not possible to control which device will be one of the 2 which can be individually controlled.
+I'm working on making a config file where the user can specify which 2 devices should be the individually controlable ones.
+This workaround will have to exist until I figure out how to set more than 2 device types that work with all functions.

 # Thirdparty Projects used

 * CUESDK - https://github.com/CorsairOfficial/cue-sdk